Find Us

 Before we explore why behavioral biometrics authentication is the better choice, let’s find out why phone-based authentication methods are becoming a thing of the past.

-The same example works for most of the traditional phone-based 2FA methods.
+The same example works for most of the traditional phone-based MFA/2FA methods.
 Companies that don’t use SMS OTP, like in Jane’s case, still require employees to carry around tokens or use their cell phones for authentication methods, such as:

 Phone-based authentication is burdensome and costly for the employee and the employer.
 Privacy concerns come from many employees who disagree with being required to use their phones for work.
 For employers, the costs associated with phone-based authentication and employee concerns and negative feedback can be challenging.

-MFA with typing biometrics explained
+MFA/2FA with typing biometrics explained

 So, let’s go back to Jane from our previous example.
-If your company’s IAM system uses TypingDNA typing biometrics as 2FA, whenever Jane wants to access corporate resources, she simply has to type her username and password to be securely authenticated.
-With TypingDNA, the second authentication factor is represented by Jane’s typing biometrics while typing her credentials.
+If your company’s IAM system uses TypingDNA typing biometrics as MFA/2FA authentication method, whenever Jane wants to access corporate resources, she simply has to type a 4-word phrase to be securely authenticated.

 Benefits of typing biometrics for workforce authentication